How to Move On After Being Cheated On

 10. Your Partner’s Actions Are Theirs

 Assessing the relationship by figuring out the reasons why and pointing out possible red flags does not mean you are at fault.
 For whatever reason your partner decided to cheat on you, those actions are for them to take responsibility for and deal with.
 Internalizing your ex’s actions as your own does not help your partner learn nor does it help you move forward.
 It’s central to reflect on each relationship and improve on how you can be a better partner and have healthier relationships.
 However, taking on other’s actions as your own clouds the process to heal and move on.

 You Can Be Happy Again After Being Cheated On

 Getting cheated on by someone you care about can shake your emotional system, daily routine, and cause a huge alteration in relationships.
 After doing these 10 steps, take time for yourself by building new meaning in your life.

 Ask yourself this, “who are you outside of the relationship?”

 You can take time and space to find yourself again.
 You can be happy again by spending more time with your friends, get more involved with your community, reignite your passions, focus on activities that are enjoyable and fun, and perform tasks that you are strong at.
 In addition, building new meaning and working on yourself will only help you and your future relationships to come.

 As a therapist in Orange County, CA I help young adults and teenagers examine, process, and move forward from being cheated on.
 Typically, young adults and teenagers who are struggling with feeling depressed, grief, and anxious with meeting new people and dating again.
 Therapy is a great avenue to take when feeling stuck and lost on what to do after being cheated on.
-Schedule a free phone consultation today.
+If you are a young adult residing in the state of California, schedule a free phone consultation today.